API Documentation

 Explanation:

-This method needs a model which contains rows with single or composite keys for rows.
+This method needs a structure which contains rows with single or composite keys for rows.
 Those rows that have matching records in a provided by {name} definition are returned in a JSON.

 [